tatianegercina/FinTech/01-Lesson-Plans/08-Project-1/1/LessonPlan.md

 #### Overview

-For this week, students will begin work on their first project of the boot camp: Use Python to deliver an in-depth analysis of a financial data source of their choosing.
+This week, students will begin work on their first project of the boot camp: Use Python to deliver an in-depth analysis of a financial data source of their choosing.

 #### Instructor Notes